“What is a duck boat?” That question can be answered in different ways, believe it or not.

 We usually associate ducks with comedy, thanks to the likes of Daffy Duck and Donald Duck.
 However, duck boats were certainly no joke when they were put to service in the war.

 Back then, they were officially termed “DUKW”, which, coincidentally or not, was the manufacturing code that was assigned to them by their creators.
-They were used mainly as a way to safely haul soldiers and military equipment over land and sea.
+They were used mainly as a way to haul soldiers and military equipment over land and sea safely.

 Duck boat capacity topped out at 24 personnel or 5,000 pounds.
 Naturally, the troops warmed up to these vehicles and started referring to them as just “ducks”.